Iris versicolor

 Iris versicolor northern blueflag

-A plant of bogs, swamps, wetlands and shallow water of lakes and ponds, blueflag iris forms dense clumps about half a meter tall.
-The showy blue-violet flower with erect petals and broad sepals dwells on the top of the stem.
+A plant of bogs, swamps, wetlands and shallow water of lakes and ponds, blueflag iris forms dense clumps about 2.5 feet tall.
+The showy blue-violet flower with erect petals and broad sepals dwells on top of the stem.
 Swordlike green-grayish leaves flank the slender stalk.
 Most populations are distrubuted in the eastern and western parts of the state with scattered sites in central area.

 Present in eastern and southern parts of the state, some population in central area.